Mountain Lakes, New Jersey: Roads and highways

 As of May 2010, the borough had a total of 29.38 mi of roadways, of which 25.86 mi were maintained by the municipality, 2.32 mi by Morris County and 1.20 mi by the New Jersey Department of Transportation.

 U.S. Route 46 is the main highway directly serving Mountain Lakes.
 No other significant roads enter the borough.
 However, Interstate 80 and Interstate 287 both pass just outside the borough in neighboring Parsippany–Troy Hills.

 Public transportation

-NJ Transit offers train service at the Mountain Lakes station on the Montclair-Boonton Line to Hoboken Terminal and to Pennsylvania Station in Midtown Manhattan via Midtown Direct through Newark Broad Street Station.
+NJ Transit offers train service at the Mountain Lakes station on the Montclair-Boonton Line to Hoboken Terminal, and Pennsylvania Station in Midtown Manhattan via Midtown Direct through Newark Broad Street Station.

 Lakeland Bus Lines provides service along Route 46 operating between Dover and the Port Authority Bus Terminal in Midtown Manhattan.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Mountain Lakes include: